zjhmoss/WebDriver2/README.md

 ### Using a driver directly

-To use a driver directly for all [endpoint commands](#implementation-status), create a test class that extends `WebDriver2::Test`.
-The test class will need to specify the browser and debug level upon
+To use a driver directly for all [endpoint commands](#implementation-status), create a test class that implements `WebDriver2::Test`.
+The test class will need to specify the browser upon instantiation:
-instantiation:

 ```perl6
 use Test;